mattpe/wbma/docs/w1-toolchain.md

 # Code editor or IDE

 Ultimately, it's your choice.
-Brackets is used as reference.
+Brackets is recommended.

 ## Brackets